Stability of Continuous Time Quantum Walks in Complex Networks: Results

 \subsection{CTQW on Complex Network Topologies}

-To further validate our observations, we extend our analysis to more complex topologies to investigate how different network structures influence the stability of quantum systems.
-Specifically, we study the evolution of CTQW on Erdős–Rényi, small-world, and scale-free networks.
-As the degree of the initially localized node can significantly affect the dynamics, we choose a high-degree node as the initial localization in the heterogeneous scale-free network.
-In contrast, the Erdős–Rényi and small-world networks have nodes with approximately similar average degrees, so the impact of the initial node selection is expected to be comparatively minimal in these cases.
-In all cases, the initially localized node is defined as the node with probability $1$ at the initial time step (see Fig.~\ref{fig:11}).
+We extend our analysis to more complex topologies to investigate how different complex network structures influence the stability of quantum systems.
+Specifically, we study the evolution of CTQW on Erdős–Rényi, small-world, and scale-free networks, maintaining a fixed average degree of $\langle k \rangle = 4$ and network size $N=100$; the broader impact of varying average connectivity and network size is detailed in Appendix~\ref{averagre} (Fig.~\ref{Fig:average_degree} and Fig.~\ref{Fig:complex_size}).
+As the degree of the initially localized node can also significantly affect the dynamics (see Appendix~\ref{initial_scalefree} Fig.~\ref{fig:10}), we choose a high-degree node as the initial localization in the heterogeneous scale-free network.
+In contrast, the Erdős–Rényi and small-world networks have nodes with approximately similar average degrees, so the impact of the initial node selection is expected to be comparatively minimal.